-Tip: Best time to go here is sunset.
+Tip: The best time to go here is sunset.

-One of the best experience I encountered on our trip was to visit and dine at Welcome Sea Food Restaurant.
+One of the best experiences I encountered on our trip was to visit and dine at Welcome Sea Food Restaurant.
 You shouldn’t miss this restaurant!
-I’m going to rate this restaurant as 10/10 all the foods here are fresh and super delicious!
-All foods are mouth watering.
+I’m going to rate this restaurant as 10/10 all the food here are fresh and super delicious!
+All foods are mouth-watering.

 Day 4 (July 22, 2017)

 Our last activity for our holiday was the Kiulu White Water Rafting we availed it at Klook for 1,683 each.